 As a result of the Treaty, U.S. source interest payments (with certain exceptions, such as contingent interest) to Canadian residents are not subject to any withholding tax.
 In addition, the Treaty provides an exemption from U.S. tax for dividends and interest earned in the United States by arrangements operated exclusively to administer or provide pension, retirement or employee benefits.
-This means that dividends and interest earned directly on U.S. securities held in an RRSP and RRIF will generally be exempt from U.S. withholding tax.
-However, this exemption does not extend to U.S. source investment income earned within a TFSA or RESP.
+This means that dividends and interest earned directly on U.S. securities held in a Registered Retirement Savings Plan ("RRSP") and Registered

+Retirement Income Fund ("RRIF") will generally be exempt from U.S. withholding tax.
+However, this exemption does not extend to U.S. source investment income earned within a Tax-Free Savings Account ("TFSA") or Registered Education Savings Plan ("RESP").
 Given the tax-free nature of a TFSA or RESP account, any withholding tax is not recoverable as a foreign tax credit to the account (or its owner).
-As such, this unrecoverable U.S. withholding tax represents a 'cost' in considering the viability of the investment in these accounts.
+As such, this unrecoverable U.S. withholding tax represents a "cost" in considering the viability of the investment in these accounts.